DARSakthi/DARSakthi.github.io/verses-lab.markdown

 ## Papers and Preprints

+Unless indicated, all publications are open access and can be found at the links provided.

 # Mathematics and Physics

 A Constraint Geometry for Inference and Integration. **Dalton A R Sakthivadivel**.
 2022.
 Preprint arXiv:2203.08119.
 [Link](https://arxiv.org/abs/2203.08119).